International Master Materials Science & Engineering

 Your background will be compared with this list.

-In addition, your university documents and English certificates will be validated and your recommendation and motivation letters will be considered.
+In addition, your university documents and English certificates will be validated.

 One ECTS credit point corresponds to approximately 30 hours of total workload.
-If your B.Sc. program uses a different credit system, please try to estimate the ECTS equivalent by using the number of contact hours (each 45 minutes) of your course in one semester:
+If your B.Sc. program uses a different credit system, please try to estimate the ECTS equivalent by using and documenting the number of contact hours of your course in one semester.

 Applicants whose first language is not English must provide proof of having obtained level B2 in the Common European Framework of Reference for Languages.